sourcey

 });

-The config is TypeScript, not JSON.
-Full type safety, dynamic values, imports; whatever you need. defineConfig() gives you autocomplete and validation before you even run a build.
+The config is fully typed with dynamic values and imports. defineConfig() gives you autocomplete and validation before you even run a build.

 Theming